Introduction

 Dashboard/GUI

 Rancher features two dashboards for Kubernetes management.
-Cluster Manager lets users create, manage, configure, and monitor Kubernetes clusters.
+The Cluster Manager lets users create, manage, configure, and monitor Kubernetes clusters.

 Rancher Cluster Dashboard facilitates app deployment and management in the cluster.
 It features cluster resource consumption stats and tools for deploying and orchestrating containers.